bbauska/w3.CSS3-Succinctly/README.md

     href="https://fonts.googleapis.com/css?family=RobotoDraft">
 ```

-In this example, we are using a Google font called **RobotoDraft**, and
+In this example, we are using a Google font called <b>RobotoDraft</b>, and
 linking it into our website.
 While the use of external web fonts is
 optional, you can improve the overall look of the site easily with
 minimal code changes.